xorwow/ansible-vars/README.md

 The `VaultKey` class represents a single vault secret, comprised of an identifier and an `ansible.parsing.vault.VaultSecret`.
 Can be initialized using a plain passphrase instead of a `VaultSecret` as well.

 The `VaultKeyring` combines a collection of `VaultKey`s.
-It supports auto-detection of any secrets available in the present working directory using the `ansible.cli` module, appending them to the `<keyring>.keys` collection.
+It supports auto-detection of any secrets available in the present working directory (or a custom source) using the `ansible.cli` module, appending them to the `<keyring>.keys` collection.
 While all keys are tried in order for decryption operations, only one key can be used for encrypting data.
 This key is usually the first key in the `<keyring>.keys` collection, unless explicitly specified otherwise using `<keyring>.default_encryption_key` or passing a key to the `<keyring>.encrypt()` method.

 #### util module